Over the last five years, the phrase “skills gap” has entered the popular vocabulary.

 As IIoT, Cloud, and Big Data become a reality on the shop floor, manufacturers need new skill sets to match.
 Increasingly, job postings in manufacturing call for software development, machine learning, and SQL analysis experience.
 A 2019 BCG study that 70% of the fastest growing skills in manufacturing and adjacent industries are digital.
 In those industries, job postings containing “IoT,” “cloud,” and “machine learning” are increasing 20% year over year.

-- Involve Workers Early – Technological change is incremental.
+- Involve workers early – Technological change is incremental.
 The earlier employers involve workers in decisions about which technologies are implemented and how, the better chance projects will be successful for employers and workers.